A1.5: Family

 Exercise 3: Cluster the words

-Instruction: Classify these words according to whether they refer to members of your immediate family or to other important people in your life.
+Instruction: Classify the words according to whether they refer to direct family members or romantic relationships.

 Familia directa